 Our Caretaker’s House at Brisas Del Alma

-Ok, I know you can barely see the house in this picture, but it’s just such a classic shot of me telling the dogs that they cannot eat our caretaker’s pet squirrel “Simon” (named for one of the chipmunks).
-You … Continue reading
+Ok, I know you can barely see the house in this picture, but it's just such a classic shot of me telling the dogs that they cannot eat our caretaker's pet squirrel "Simon" (named for one of the chipmunks).
+You can see a tiny bit of the house that our caretaker will move into once …

 Planting Non-GMO Corn and Beginning to Build at Brisas

 We are the proud owners of Lot #22 at Brisas Del Alma in Aposentillo, Northern Nicaragua.
-Since buying our lot a few months ago we’ve started making some improvements.
+Since buying our lot a few months ago we've started making some improvements.
 The fence and some tree planting came first.
-Now we’ve hooked … Continue reading
+Now we've hooked into the community water, have planted some non GMO corn and have begun building our …

 Beach House Roof Construction